-Here you can read about the terminology used in the system.
-This will help you when using the system and when talking to our support team.
+Here, you can read about the system's terminology.
+This will help you understand the system during use and when you talk to customer service.

-Absence articles Referring to the different types of articles used in the system when an employee is not at work, such as employees on sick leave.
+Absence articles Refers to the different types of articles used in the system when an employee is not at work, such as employees on sick leave.
 Separated for practical reasons (important when exporting to external salary and accounting systems).
-An article is always tied to a product.
+An article is always tied to a product for invoicing purposes.

-Addition and deduction articles Referring to the different types of addition and deduction used in the system, separated for practical reasons (important when exporting to external salary and accounting systems).
-An article is always tied to a product.
+Addition and deduction articles Refers to the different types of addition and deduction used in the system, separated for practical reasons (important when exporting to external salary and accounting systems), for example, "dirt allowance" as an addition or "canteen deduction."
+An article is always tied to a product for invoicing purposes.

 Candidate Refers to any persons who are registered in the system’s candidate base, whether they have applied for a job themselves, have registered an open application / CV or have been entered into the system manually by a co-worker.
 Everyone who enters the system starts as a candidate.